glenhayoge/pepawok/README.md

 ## Acknowledgements

-The Pepawok application was developed by [Glen Hayoge](https://github.com/glenhayoge) as part of an effort to help digitise and automate the PFD process in Papua New Guinea.
+The Pepawok application was developed by [Glen Hayoge](https://glensea.com) as part of an effort to help digitise and automate the PFD process and other monotonous and complex processes in Papua New Guinea.
 It was built using the Next.js framework and the Shadcn UI design system.